Manifold Gaussian Processes for Regression: Introduction

-In this paper, we propose the \emph{Manifold Gaussian Process} (mGP), which is based on MacKay's ideas to devise expressive covariance functions for GPs.
+In this paper, we propose the \emph{Manifold Gaussian Process} ({\newmethodshort}), which is based on MacKay's ideas to devise flexible covariance functions for GPs.
 Our GP model is equivalent to jointly learning a data transformation into a feature space followed by a GP regression with off-the-shelf covariance functions from feature space to observed space.
 The model profits from standard GP properties, such as a straightforward incorporation of a prior mean function and a faithful representation of model uncertainty.

-At least two related approaches in the literature attempt joint supervised learning of features and regression/classification.
-In~\cite{Salakhutdinov2007a}, pre-training of the input transformation makes use of computationally expensive unsupervised learning that requires thousands of data points.
-In~\citep{Snoek2012b}, the objective for the optimization of the input transformation combines both an unsupervised and a supervised learning objective in a classification context.
-Unlike these approaches, the mGP is motivated by the need of a stronger (i.e., supervised) guidance to discover suitable transformations for regression problems, while remaining within a Bayesian framework.
-We experimentally validate our {\newmethodshort} model on a discontinuous function, a function with multiple length scales, and on locomotion data from a real bipedal robot, where the effect of ground contacts makes standard GP regression challenging.
+Multiple related approaches in the literature attempt joint supervised learning of features and regression/classification.
+In~\citet{Salakhutdinov2007a}, pre-training of the input transformation makes use of computationally expensive unsupervised learning that requires thousands of data points. \citet{Snoek2012b} combined both unsupervised and supervised objectives for the optimization of an input transformation in a classification task.

+Unlike these approaches, the mGP is motivated by the need of a stronger (i.e., supervised) guidance to discover suitable transformations for regression problems, while remaining within a Bayesian framework. \citet{Damianou2013a} proposed the Deep GP, which stacks multiple layers of GP-LVMs, similarly to a neural network.
+This model exhibits great flexibility in supervised and unsupervised settings, but the resulting model is not a full GP. \citet{Snelson2006} proposed a supervised dimensionality reduction by jointly learning a liner transformation of the input and a GP. \citet{Snoek2014a} transformed the input data using a Beta distribution whose parameters were learned jointly with the GP.
+However, the purpose of this transformation is to account for skewness in the data, while {\newmethodshort} allows for a more general class of transformations.